Updated: 01/02/2024

 (2) Does not foreclose any Contractor rights arising in law, the FAR, or the terms of the contract.
 It does not require-

-(3) Does not restrict a Contractor from-
+(3)Does not restrict a Contractor from-

 Principal means an officer, director, owner, partner, or a person having primary management or supervisory responsibilities within a business entity (e.g., general manager; plant manager; head of a division or business segment; and similar positions).

-Subcontract means any contract entered into by a subcontractor to furnish supplies or services for performance of a prime contract or a subcontract.
+Subcontract means any contract entered by a subcontractor to furnish supplies or services for performance of a prime contract or a subcontract.

 Subcontractor means any supplier, distributor, vendor, or firm that furnished supplies or services to or for a prime contractor or another subcontractor.